U.S. Route 16

-U.S. Route 16 (US 16) is an east–west United States Highway between Rapid City, South Dakota and Yellowstone National Park in Wyoming.
-The highway's eastern terminus is at a junction with Interstate 90/U.S. Route 14 (I-90/US 14), concurrent with I-190, in Rapid City, South Dakota.
+U.S. Highway 16 (US 16) is an east–west United States Numbered Highway between Rapid City, South Dakota, and Yellowstone National Park in Wyoming.
+The highway's eastern terminus is at a junction with Interstate 90 (I-90)/US 14, concurrent with I-190, in Rapid City.
 The western terminus is the east entrance to Yellowstone National Park, concurrent with US 14 and US 20.
-U.S. 16 used to extend all the way to Michigan, but has been truncated in favor of Interstates 90 and 96.
-A ballot initiative that passed in 2022, allocated funds to extend U.S. 16 through both Joe Creek and Peoria Flats.
+US 16 used to extend all the way to Michigan but has been truncated in favor of I-90 and I-96.